Interfaces¶

 Binding fields:

-- Source Instance / Target Instance: Which application instances to use in this environment
+- Source instance and Target instance: Which application instances to use in this environment

 - Status: Enabled, Disabled, or Testing

-- Source Endpoint / Target Endpoint: Technical endpoints (URLs, paths, queue names, etc.)
+- Source endpoint and Target endpoint: Technical endpoints (URLs, paths, queue names, etc.)

-- Env Job Name: Override the template job name for this environment
+- Env job name: Override the leg template's job name for this environment

 - Monitoring URL: Link to monitoring or observability for this binding